Our Continuing Education Programs

 "Code Green: Nurses Need to Know Coding Now!" article

 Literally MILLIONS of Primary Care Patient Charts are being reviewed as you read this!
 Medicare Advantage Plans (Medicare HMOs) are trying to be reimbursed by Medicare -- and they need Certified RN-Coders who can (1) read a chart, (2) identify documentation which will prove the (3) patient's chronic diagnose(s) and manifestations.

-IF YOU CAN READ A PATIENT'S CHART, UNDERSTAND A DRUG LIST AND/OR A PROBLEM LIST -- GET YOUR CODING, COMPLIANCE & CHART REVIEW TRAINING NOW, GET CERTIFIED & GET TO WORK!
+IF YOU CAN READ A PATIENT'S CHART, UNDERSTAND A DRUG LIST AND/OR A PROBLEM LIST & IDENTIFY 'RELEVANT' DOCUMENTATION -- GET YOUR CODING, COMPLIANCE & CHART REVIEW TRAINING NOW, GET CERTIFIED & GET TO WORK!
 MANY OPPORTUNITIES AVAILABLE NOW FOR "REMOTE CODING" -- LEARN TO CODE@HOME!

-Earn 40 CE contact hours per program for your nursing license.
+Earn 40 CE contact hours per completed program for your nursing license.
 Approved Provider of the California Board of Registered Nursing CEP#13482

 RN-Coder Network teaches you how to "code," review patient charts for a wide variety of audits, teaches you the fundamentals of how to prevent & detect fraud & abuse -- and how to start your own business (if you want) providing these services as a "Vendor" rather than as an employee.